 We believe a strong Anti-harassment policy and sensitivity in how conduct concerns are handled as a requirement for all community experiences.

 We believe in helping the greater community to adopt policies and procedures which reflect a safe, respectful environment.
 The Policies below are abridged, but speak to the heart of our mission at Enkindle storytelling.
 We encourage all participants to read the policies document, located in our Resources Page (Link)

 Our policies, located in our policy document and below, are available for any LARP to use, free of charge, as long as that LARP credits the Enkindle Storytelling Team, and any other teams we attribute in our policy documentation.

-Our policies have been adopted, in full or in part, by games such as Divine Intervention, Battle Saints, Capri Sunset, and others.
+Our policies have been adopted, in full or in part, by other area games including Divine Intervention, Battle Saints, Capri Sunset, and others.

 Please contact us at firstname.lastname@example.org to learn more!